Audition Updates

 Early Music Lab:

-Early Music Lab welcomes students as well as Ithaca community members.
+Early Music Lab welcomes students and community members.
 String players should prepare one solo piece, preferably Baroque but not required.
-Players new to baroque instruments should play the audition on modern instruments.
-You may choose to play at A=415 or A=440 pitch, whichever is more comfortable.
-Note that the auditions will proceed without accompaniment, but you are welcome to play movements of what would normally be an accompanied work.
+Players new to period instruments should audition on modern instruments.
+You may choose to play at A=415 or A=440 pitch level, whichever is more comfortable.
 Harpsichordists should prepare a short solo piece or a movement of a longer work and will sight-read a short continuo excerpt.
-Auditions on Wednesday, August 23, 7–9 pm, or by appointment.
+Auditions by appointment.
 For more information, contact Addi Liu (al2255@cornell.edu).

 Deixa Sambar (Brazilian Ensemble):